-First Rights Offering.
+FIRST RIGHTS OFFERING.
 In the event that MacAndrews & Forbes purchases our Class A common stock for cash in any of the circumstances described above, we will consummate a rights offering as soon as reasonably practicable after the closing of the Exchange Offers in order to provide our other pre-Debt Reduction Transaction stockholders the pro rata opportunity to subscribe for shares of Class A common stock at the same \$2.50 per share subscription price.
 MacAndrews & Forbes has agreed not to participate in this first rights offering.
-The net cash proceeds, if any, received by us in this first rights offering will be contributed to Products Corporation as a capital contribution to be used to reduce outstanding indebtedness (other than revolving indebtedness unless there is a corresponding commitment reduction).
+The net cash proceeds, if any, received by us in this first rights offering will be contributed to Products Corporation as a capital contribution and used to reduce outstanding indebtedness (which may include revolving indebtedness only if there is a corresponding commitment reduction).